A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Properties of the Extension

-An extension of Proposition \ref{Cor.T.DistTrans} to invariance properties of \(T\) under the multivariate distributional transform (i.e. the generalized Rosenblatt transform) is examined in Appendix \ref{App.Add.SecMainRes} in the Supplementary Material.
-Invariance of $T$ under permutations within the conditioning vector $\XX$ is immediate from the definition of \(T\) in \eqref{defmdm}.
-Sufficient conditions on the underlying dependence structure for the invariance of $T$ under permutations within the response vector $\YY$ are presented in detail in Appendix \ref{App.Add.SecMainRes} in the Supplementary Material.
+An extension of Proposition \ref{Cor.T.DistTrans} to invariance of \(T\) under the multivariate distributional transform (i.e. the generalized Rosenblatt transform) is examined in Section \ref{App.Add.SecMainRes} in the Supplementary Material.
+Invariance of $T$ under permutations (and bijective transformations in general) within the conditioning vector $\XX$ is immediate from the definition of \(T\) in \eqref{defmdm} (cf. Theorem \ref{theT6}).
+Sufficient conditions on the underlying dependence structure for the invariance of $T$ under permutations within the response vector $\YY$ are presented in detail in Section \ref{App.Add.SecMainRes} in the Supplementary Material.

-\subsubsection{Dimension Reduction Principle for \(T\)}
+\subsection{Dimension Reduction Principle for \(T\)}

 As we study in the sequel, the measure \(\xi\) is invariant with respect to a dimension reduction principle that preserves the key information about the extent of functional dependence of the response variables on the predictor vector.
 The construction of \(T\) is based on this principle, which allows a fast estimation, as we discuss in Section \ref{secconasy}.